 When Ibrahim Kasif’s grandparents arrived in Sydney from Cyprus in the Nineteen Fifties, they’d to shop for their olive oil from pharmacies.
-Anglo-Saxons didn’t then see a whole lot use for it past treating ear illnesses.
+Anglo-Saxons didn’t then see a whole lot of use for it past treating ear illnesses.
 “There changed into simply nowhere else that offered it.”
 Joseph Abboud’s dad and mom shared comparable testimonies.
-Once, they told him, family buddies had the police arrive after they tried to bake pita in a wooden-fired oven within the backyard.
+Once, they told him that family buddies had the police arrive after trying to bake pita in a wooden-fired oven within the backyard.
 Sirens wailed as za’atar-dusted bread spiced the air.

-Kasif’s choice of dishes is telling: despite the fact that the Middle East encompasses many countries, its flavors basically got here to Australia with Turkish and Lebanese migrants.
+Kasif’s choice of dishes is telling: even though the Middle East encompasses many countries, its flavors basically got to Australia with Turkish and Lebanese migrants.
 And before Anglo Australians may want to revel in their food, the government had to shift from a policy of assimilation to multiculturalism.
 Australia needed to be liberated from the tyranny of shepherd’s pie.

-But the records of Middle Eastern cooking in Australia is an awful lot longer.
-It’s a mystery history which could only be gleaned through peering into the homes of families like the Abbouds, looking into their kitchens or taking walks thru certain suburbs, which includes Sydney’s Redfern, which during the late nineteenth-century become known as “Little Syria”, to discover the lives of those whose survival relied on concealing their fragrant herbs from sensitive Anglo-Saxon nostrils.
+But the records of Middle Eastern cooking in Australia are an awful lot longer.
+It’s a mystery history which could only be gleaned through peering into the homes of families like the Abbouds, looking into their kitchens, or taking walks thru certain suburbs, which includes Sydney’s Redfern, which during the late nineteenth century become known as “Little Syria,” to discover the lives of those whose survival relied on concealing their fragrant herbs from sensitive Anglo-Saxon nostrils.